bcgov/MyGovBC-notification-server/docs/_docs/installation.md

 If successful, similar output is displayed as in source code installation.

 ## Deploy to OpenShift
-*NotifyBC* supports deployment to OpenShift Origin version 1.3 or later, and other compatible platforms such as OpenShift Container Platform.
+*NotifyBC* supports deployment to OpenShift Origin of minimum version 1.3, or other compatible platforms such as OpenShift Container Platform of matching version.
 An [OpenShift instant app template](https://github.com/bcgov/MyGovBC-notification-server/blob/master/.opensift-templates/mongodb-binary-src.yml) has been created to facilitate deployment.
 This template adopts [source-to-image strategy](https://docs.openshift.org/latest/dev_guide/builds.html#using-secrets-s2i-strategy) with [binary source](https://docs.openshift.org/latest/dev_guide/builds.html#binary-source) input and supports [incremental builds](https://docs.openshift.org/latest/dev_guide/builds.html#incremental-builds).
-The advantages of this deployment methods are
+The advantages of this deployment method are

   * flexible to allow instance specific configurations or other customizations
   * reduced build time